RobustInsight/ConstScene/README.md

 ## Dataset

-Our semantic segmentation dataset called 'ConstScene' consists of seven distinct classes, addressing various objects commonly found in construction environments.
+Our semantic segmentation dataset called `ConstScene` consists of seven distinct classes, addressing various objects commonly found in construction environments.
 We provide two versions of the dataset to cater to different use cases.

 ### Version 1: Original Dataset
 The original version of the dataset includes images captured in diverse weather conditions and environmental settings.
 Each image is annotated with precise semantic segmentation masks for seven classes: wheel loader machines, personnel, cars, structural elements, and more.
 This version is suitable for training and evaluating models under realistic scenarios.